garagisti/garagisti.github.io/about.md

 Sometimes I love to cook (rainy days are awesome for slow cooked [insert meat here] ).

 Anyway, that's a good breakdown.
-I'm sure i'll continue to add to this over time.
+I'm sure I'll continue to add to this over time.